e1011/microservices-reddit/README.md

-I built this to learn system design, networking and devops.
+A full-stack Reddit clone built using Python (Flask), React.js, Java (Spring Boot), and Node.js

 ## Architecture

-**Microservices Reddit** is composed of 10 microservices written in different languages, deployed using kubernetes.
+**Microservices Reddit** is composed of 10 microservices written in different languages, deployed using Kubernetes.
 These microservices communicate using rest apis.

 ![Architecture of
 microservices](/docs/img/graph.jpeg)